Recycled water

 Recycling: Up to 55KL/day

-Les Burger Field has been operating an irrigation system with potable water for approximately 10 years and by substituting recycled water at the ground, the water savings will be the equivalent to supplying water to 230 new homes (240kl/property per annum).
+Information: Les Burger Field was operating an irrigation system with potable water for approximately 10 years.
+By substituting recycled water at the ground, the water savings are the equivalent to supplying water to 230 new homes (240kl/property per annum).

 Tyalgum Eucalyptus Tree Plantation for Currumbin Wildlife Sanctuary